pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 ### User creation

-We would separate this demo scenario from the other topics and also demonstrate how the Connectors can be freely shared by the authorised user with other Data Stewards
+We would separate this demo scenario from the other topics and also demonstrate how the Connectors can be freely shared by the authorised user with other Data Stewards.

-For that we would need the different user to be created in CP4D main menu - Administration - Access Control
+For that we would need the different user to be created in CP4D main menu - Administration - Access Control.

 ![alt text](/Data%20Lineage/images/user_create-0.png)

-Click "Add users" in the right-top corner
+Click "Add users" in the right-top corner.

 ![alt text](/Data%20Lineage/images/user_create-1.png)

-I will create John Lineage here
+I will create John Lineage here.

 ![alt text](/Data%20Lineage/images/user_create-2.png)

-For Platform access select "Assign roles directly" and click Next
+For Platform access select "Assign roles directly" and click Next.

 ![alt text](/Data%20Lineage/images/user_create-3.png)

 ![alt text](/Data%20Lineage/images/user_create-4.png)

-Provide the user Role of Data Steward and click Next again
+Provide the user Role of Data Steward and click Next again.

 ![alt text](/Data%20Lineage/images/user_create-5.png)

 ![alt text](/Data%20Lineage/images/user_create-4.png)

-Browse the summary and click Add
+Browse the summary and click Add.

 ![alt text](/Data%20Lineage/images/user_create-6.png)

-You will have now at least 2 users avaialble for this demo
+You will have now at least 2 users avaialble for this demo.

 ![alt text](/Data%20Lineage/images/user_create-7.png)